How To Set Up An Ergonomic Desk To Prevent Workplace Injury

 Although your kitchen chair might be great for meal time, it’s probably not going to offer the support you need to be sitting in it all day.

-The seat should be at a height which allows your feet to rest flat on the floor, or on a footrest while your thighs are parallel to the floor.
+You can look for a work seat that puts you at a height which allows your feet to rest flat on the floor, or on a footrest while your thighs are parallel to the floor.

 2. Positioning Your Desk

-The space under the desk should allow enough room for your feet, legs, and knees.
+It’s important that the space under your desk allows enough room for your feet, legs, and knees to fit comfortably.

 A desk which is too low and doesn’t offer enough space can be raised by placing blocks under it.

-If the desk is too high, having an adjustable chair and a block to place your feet on can help keep your arms and legs in proper alignment.
+If the desk is too high, having an adjustable chair and a stool to place your feet on can help keep your arms and legs in proper alignment.

 They should be at a height which allows for your upper arms to stay close to the body and your wrists to remain straight.